dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

 ### Trigger on job completion  <Lifecycle status="team,enterprise" />

-To _chain_ deploy jobs together, enable the **Run when another job finishes** option and specify the upstream (parent) job so that when it completes it will trigger your job.
+To _chain_ deploy jobs together, enable the **Run when another job finishes** option and specify the upstream (parent) job that, when it completes, will trigger your job.
 You can also use the [Create Job API](/dbt-cloud/api-v2#/operations/Create%20Job) to do this.

 It's possible to set up a configuration where an upstream job triggers multiple downstream (child) jobs and, also, to trigger jobs that are in other projects.
 You must have access (permissions) to the project and job to configure the trigger.